technopolitica/open-transit/README.md

 Open Transit is very much a work in progress.
 See below for the status of various modules of MDS.

-### 🚫 Authentication & Authorization
+### 🚫 Authentication

 Not yet implemented.

 ### 🚧 [Agency](https://github.com/openmobilityfoundation/mobility-data-specification/blob/2.0.0/agency/README.md)

 - **🚧 POST /vehicles:** Basic vehicle registration implemented; many validations and error messages (such as missing params) not yet implemented.
-- **🚧 GET /vehicles:** Fetching of specific vehicles implemented; listing of vehicles not yet supported; filtering of results by provider not yet implemented.
+- **🧪 GET /vehicles:** Fully implemented including provider authorization via provider_id claim in JWT bearer token.
+Some edge cases may not be handled or fully tested.
 - **🚫 PUT /vehicles:** Not yet implemented.
 - **🚫 GET /vehicles/status:** Not yet implemented.
 - **🚫 POST /trips:** Not yet implemented.